-- Inventory Days Outstanding: 172, down from 178 previous quarter
+- Inventory Days Outstanding: 172, up from 171 in the previous quarter

 Longer manufacturing duration allows analog chip makers to generate greater efficiencies, leading to structurally higher gross margins than their fabless digital peers.
 The downside of vertical integration is that cyclicality can be more pronounced for analog chipmakers, as capacity utilization upsides work in reverse during down periods.

-Monolithic Power Systems's revenue growth over the last three years has been very strong, averaging 36.1% annually.
-And as you can see below, last year has been especially strong, with quarterly revenue growing from $293.3 million to $461 million.
-Semiconductors are a cyclical industry and long-term investors should be prepared for periods of high growth, followed by periods of revenue contractions (which can sometimes offer opportune times to buy).
+Monolithic Power Systems's revenue growth over the last three years has been very strong, averaging 32.1% annually.
+But as you can see below, its revenue declined from $460 million in the same quarter last year to $454 million.
+Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions (which can sometimes offer opportune times to buy).

 Product Demand & Outstanding Inventory

-This quarter, Monolithic Power Systems's inventory days came in at 172, 10 days above the five year average, suggesting that despite the recent decrease the inventory levels are still higher than what we used to see in the past.
+This quarter, Monolithic Power Systems's DIO came in at 172, which is 5 days above its five-year average, suggesting that the company's inventory has grown to higher levels than we've seen in the past.

-Monolithic Power Systems reported an operating margin of 38.9% in Q2, up 6.6 percentage points year on year.
-Operating margins are one of the best measures of profitability, telling us how much the company gets to keep after paying the costs of manufacturing the product, selling and marketing it and most importantly, keeping products relevant through research and development spending.
+Monolithic Power Systems reported an operating margin of 34.4% in Q4, down 3.5 percentage points year on year.
+Operating margins are one of the best measures of profitability because they tell us how much money a company takes home after manufacturing its products, marketing and selling them, and, importantly, keeping them relevant through research and development.

-Operating margins have been trending up over the last year, averaging 32.9%.
-Monolithic Power Systems's margins remain one of the highest in the semiconductor industry, driven by its highly efficient operating model's economies of scale.
+Monolithic Power Systems's operating margins have been trending down over the last year, averaging 35.2%.
+However, the company's profitability remains one of the strongest in the industry, driven by its solid gross margins and economies of scale generated from its highly efficient operating model.

-Key Takeaways from Monolithic Power Systems's Q2 Results
+Key Takeaways from Monolithic Power Systems's Q4 Results

 Is Now The Time?

-The market is certainly expecting long term growth from Monolithic Power Systems given its price to earnings ratio based on the next twelve months is 37.1x is much higher than other semiconductor companies.
-But looking at the semiconductors landscape today, Monolithic Power Systems's qualities as one of the best businesses really stand out and we still like it at this price, despite the higher multiple.
+Monolithic Power Systems's price-to-earnings ratio based on the next 12 months is 50.2x.
+Looking at the semiconductors landscape today, Monolithic Power Systems's qualities really stand out, and we really like it at this price.

-The Wall St analysts covering the company had a one year price target of $545.3 per share right before these results, implying that they saw upside in buying Monolithic Power Systems even in the short term.
+Wall Street analysts covering the company had a one-year price target of $632.75 per share right before these results (compared to the current share price of $645.41).